BjoernBiltzinger/pyspi/docs/md_docs/installation.md

 <!-- #region -->

 # Installation

+## Pip
-There is currently no PyPI version of this software package, so you have to install it from Github.
-To to this run
+There is currently no PyPI version of this software package.

+TODO: How the data folder download for the pip version?

+## Github

+To install the latest release from Github run
 ```bash
 git clone https://github.com/BjoernBiltzinger/pyspi.git
 ```